Dottie

 Dottie's Story

 Since entering foster care, Dottie has been discovering the pleasures of home life.
 Like a typical Pointer, she thrives on running, sniffing, and exploring.
-She does best with about an hour of exercise each day, ideally split into shorter sessions.
-Whether she’s chasing a ball or playing with her toys, she knows how to keep herself entertained.
+She does best with intermittent outside time and exercise each day.
+Whether she's chasing a ball or playing with her toys, she knows how to keep herself entertained.

-Dottie is friendly and social—she gets along well with other dogs, is good with kids, and hasn’t shown much interest in cats.
-However, her strong prey drive means she’ll need supervision outdoors so she doesn’t wander off following an interesting scent.
-She already knows “come” and enjoys games like fetch, making her a great fit for an active househo
+Dottie is friendly and social she gets along well with other dogs, is good with kids, and hasn't shown much interest in cats.
+However, her strong prey drive means she'll need supervision outdoors so she doesn't wander off following an interesting scent.
+She already knows come and enjoys games like fetch, making her a great fit for an active household.

 Since entering foster care, Dottie has been discovering the pleasures of home life.
 Like a typical Pointer, she thrives on running, sniffing, and exploring.
-She does best with about an hour of exercise each day, ideally split into shorter sessions.
-Whether she’s chasing a ball or playing with her toys, she knows how to keep herself entertained.
+She does best with intermittent outside time and exercise each day.
+Whether she's chasing a ball or playing with her toys, she knows how to keep herself entertained.

 Consider Dottie for adoption?